quixio/quix-streams-dotnet/CONTRIBUTING.md

 ## Coding standards

-To keep the code as consistent as possible, please familiarize yourself with the existing style of the project.
-If you're contributing to the Python code base, follow the [PEP 8 - Style Guide for Python Code](https://peps.python.org/pep-0008/).
-If contributing to the C# code base, follow the [Microsoft&reg; C# Coding Conventions](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions).
+To keep the code as consistent as possible, please familiarize yourself with the existing style of the project and you can find some guidelines at [Microsoft&reg; C# Coding Conventions](https://learn.microsoft.com/en-us/dotnet/csharp/fundamentals/coding-style/coding-conventions).

 >  Consistency within a project is more important.
 Consistency within one module or function is the most important.